How Corn Changed Itself and Then Changed Everything Else

-About 10,000 years ago, a weedy grass growing in Mexico that possessed a strange trait known as a “jumping gene” transformed itself into a larger and more useful plant: the cereal grass that we would come to know as maize and then as corn.
-Although many American history textbooks mention corn only in the context of rescuing a few early European settlers, it sustained the colonies and then the early United States.
-It then virtually created the created the Midwest, a region settled faster than any other in history – thanks to corn.
+About 10,000 years ago, a weedy grass growing in Mexico possessed of a strange trait known as a “jumping gene” transformed itself into a larger and more useful grass-the cereal grass that we would come to know as maize and then corn.

 This event is Free and Open to the public.
-For more information, please contact Susan English at email@example.com.
+For more information, please contact Leticia Goluba at email@example.com.